 - Use your brand, but StreamYard will display its logo too

 - 20 hours monthly streaming limit

-The first premium plan, Basic, costs $25 per month or $20 per month on the yearly contract.
-The plan extends the features of the free plan, and you get:
+The first premium plan, Basic, costs $25 monthly or $20 per month if paid yearly.
+The plan extends the features of the free plan, and you get the following:

 - Unlimited recording

-- More customisation options, such as brand logos and overlays
+- More customization options, such as brand logos and overlays

 - Multi-streaming to up to 3 destinations

 The final plan, called Professional, costs $49 per month or $39 per month if paid yearly, and some of the tools you get: